TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_7_Identity_Profile_Evaluation_Engine.md

 Some fields are not copied at all.

 Examples:

 - displayName = firstName + lastName
 - managerEmail = manager.identity.email
 - isManager = true if has reports

-These fields are built using logic, not copying.
+These fields are created using logic.

-If logic is wrong, identity is logically wrong, even if source data is fine.
+If the logic is wrong, identity becomes logically wrong —
+even if all source data is perfect.

 ---

 ## Lifecycle State: The Most Powerful Field

 Lifecycle answers:

-Where is this person in their journey?
+**Where is this person in their journey?**

 Examples:
 - Joiner